-Anthropology

-Criminology

-French

-German

 History

-TABLE A (Electives) Philosophy
+Philosophy

-BLE Political Science
+Political Science

-TA (Ele Sociology
+Sociology

 Art History and Image Studies

 English

 Sesotho

-Afrikaans
+Afrikaans (additional language (AFR))

 Afrikaans and Dutch (AFN)

 (Pre-requisites and rules of progression will apply.
 Refer to the alphabetical list of subjects at the back of this Rule Book for full details on module codes for each year of study.)